amitkc1/LinkChecker/README.md

 # LinkChecker
 Pings a URL and checks the HTTP status code.
 Based on the status code, prints the URL and status code in color (on CI).
+This is useful in finding broken links from the list of provided URLs

 This is how it works: